marcopaga/spring-cloud-netflix-demo/backend/README.md

           enabled: true

 This will advise eureka to check the `/health` Spring Boot Actuator endpoint for the service.
 As a consequence this instance will only be announced to other clients if the health Status is `UP`.

-# Processing

-The process simulates a processing time.
-The maximum number of millis can be configured with the spring property `backend.processing.time.max`.
-This property is currently propagated by the Spring cloud config server.

-# Failures

-The service will return an exception randomly from time to time.
-You will find a `IllegalStateException` in the logs that clearly states it's purpose in the logs.
-These exceptions are needed to test the resiliency features.